Advance Praise for

 In Chapter 8 we discuss how to add value through the research process.
 We show that the investor must develop an informational advantage, an analytical advantage, or a trading advantage to be able to claim that a stock is genuinely mispriced.
 If the investor cannot identify why other investors are wrong, show why he is right, and articulate what advantage he has, then it is unlikely that he has identified a true mispricing.
 We end the chapter by defining a catalyst as any event that begins to close the gap between the stock price and your estimate of intrinsic value.

 In Chapter 9 we demonstrate that risk and uncertainty are not synonymous and show that their difference is misunderstood by most investors.
 We then highlight the components of an investment’s return and emphasize that while most investors focus on their estimate of intrinsic value, time is a critical, although often overlooked, factor.
 We demonstrate how an investor can significantly reduce risk by increasing the accuracy and precision of both their estimate of intrinsic value and the investment’s time horizon.
+The primary building blocks for this chapter are based on the work of Howard Marks and Nassim Nicholas Taleb.
 At this point in the book we will have shown how to vet the perfect investment.
 The next part discusses the key elements of pitching that investment to a portfolio manager.

 We explain in Chapter 10 that for the analyst to select the proper security to pitch, he must know the portfolio manager’s selection criteria.
 We demonstrate that the manager will not even listen, much less adopt, an investment idea unless it matches his investment criteria.
 We show in Chapter 11 how to organize the content of the pitch to maximize its impact.
 Finally, we discuss in Chapter 12 the different elements necessary to ensure the effectiveness of the delivery, while minimizing extraneous factors.